tpiano91/Video_Game_Sales/README.md

 ## Project Overview

-#### You’re an analyst for a new video game company, GameCo, which wants to use data to inform the development of new games.
-As such, you’ve been asked to perform a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s new games might fare in the market.
+#### GameCo, a fictional video game company, aims to leverage data insights to guide the development of new games.
+To support this initiative, you have been tasked with conducting a descriptive analysis of a video game sales dataset.
+The goal is to gain a deeper understanding of market performance trends and provide actionable insights for future game releases.
+Additionally, you have been asked to design an interactive dashboard that visualizes sales trends across various categories to aid in strategic decision-making.

 ## Key Questions
 #### GameCo executives are open to hearing any insights you can pull from the data but are specifically interested in these questions: